pdorobisz/math-expression-evaluator/README.md

 * Parentheses

 ### Set up
-Install to your local repository with `sbt publishLocal` and add dependency to your project:
+Add dependency to your project (currently there is only version for Scala 2.11):

 ```
-libraryDependencies += "com.github.pdorobisz" %% "math-expression-evaluator" % "1.0"
+libraryDependencies += "com.github.pdorobisz" %% "math-expression-evaluator" % "1.0.0"
 ```

 ### Usage